 I admit it; I’m a wimp.
 I’ve never been able to handle horror… anything, very well.
 I blame it on having an overactive imagination.
 Yet for some reason, I continually subject myself to scary movies &, to a lesser extent, scary games.
 But horror games have always been harder for me than movies.
 I guess it’s because the movie will continue no matter my trepidation, but I have to manually continue horror games.
 But, when I heard about Cryostasis: Sleep of Reason, I decided to give it a try.
-Although it has received scores on the positive side of average, the game was touted as being, “tense, frequently innovative & attractive.”
+Although it’s review scores were on the mildly positive side of average, the game was touted as being, “tense, frequently innovative & attractive.”
 (Resolution Magazine).
 So is this a new franchise to revitalize a genre that’s becoming more action than horror?

 In Cryostasis, you play as Alexander Nesterov, a Russian meteorologist stationed at the North Pole.
 You’re set to board a nuclear icebreaker called the North Wind, but when you arrive you find the ship frozen over & seemingly abandoned.
 However, when you begin to restart the ship, bringing in some much-needed light & heat, you find that it isn’t quite as abandoned as you thought.
 For some reason the crew members have turned into mutated zombie-monsters, & try to kill you at every turn.
-To solve the mystery of what happened to the ship, you use Mental Echoes, memories of the dead to change their actions in the past.
+To solve the mystery of what happened to the ship, you use “mental echoes”, memories of the dead to change their actions in the past.
 Successfully completing the task they were doing before they died will restore parts of the ship & allow you to continue.
 Meanwhile, there’s sort of a second plot going on in the form of an old Russian folktale that you find pieces of along the way.

 Cryostasis has several unique gameplay elements.
 The first, which I just mentioned, is the Mental Echo.
 There are many obstacles in your path, & often the only way to get past them is to correct the mistakes of the crew.
 These sequences vary from opening a door, donning a scuba suit & soldering underwater, to sneaking around a crazed crewmate & stealing his gun.
 Sometimes these have a trial-&-error feel, but you get an unlimited number of tries to get it right.
 Another unique aspect is your health, which is based on your heat.
-Because this is set in the artic, spending too much time in the cold will kill you.
+Because this is set in the arctic, spending too much time in the cold will kill you.
 Taking damage from enemies also causes you to lose heat.
 The only way to restore your health is by finding heat sources.
-As you restart the ship, you’ll come across various sources of heat, from fires to lightbulbs to generators.
+As you restart the ship, you’ll come across various sources of heat, from fires to light bulbs to generators.
 And let’s not forget the monsters & combat system.
 As you restore light to the ship, more mutated crewmates will attack you.
 Combat involves both melee & guns.
 All of the guns (minus the one that shoots water) are accurate to the period the game is set in.
 As such, there are no BFG’s, & ammo is in short supply, so you’ll be using the fire axe quite a bit.

 Narrative: At times the story can seem both sluggish & disjointed.
 It may seem like it’s trying to tell two different stories, between the main plot & the folklore, but they’re actually the same story.
 The plot develops very slowly through the course of the game, although it is well-told through the Echoes & flashbacks.
 Some things aren’t completely explained, like why exactly the crew mutated (was it supernatural, the radiation, or both?).
 But what really threw me off was the final boss fight with Chronos, the god of time (& no, I’m not making that up).
 Although the plot already had a supernatural element going, that just seemed a bit too far for me.
 But if you can stick with the slow progress & just take the story at face value, you’ll find that everything ties up neatly in the end.
-Score: 3

 Combat, however, isn’t done quite as well.
 For melee, the type of swing you do is based on how you move the mouse.
 This results in some choppy combat.
 Likewise, guns can be difficult to use.
-You have to aim the gun to have a good chance of hitting something, & even then it’s tough.
-Of course, you could argue that this adds to the tension & realism of the game.
+You have to use the ironsights to have a good chance of hitting something, & even then it’s tough.
+Of course, you could argue that this adds to the tension & realism of the game, as these aren’t modern weapons.
 Encounters are meant to be scary & dreaded.
 And I would agree with this argument if this was a game where you could avoid enemy encounters.
 However, in Cryostasis there is no running away from the enemy, so the difficult combat is unavoidable.
 But in spite of that, the Mental Echoes & unique health system outweight the shoddy combat controls.
-Score: 4

 Aesthetics: If there’s one thing this game does well, it’s atmosphere.
 The game really makes you feel like you’re completely alone & in constant danger.
 Some people complain that the graphics are rather bland, since you go from a frozen ship to a thawed ship to the snowing outside.
 But I think this adds to the atmosphere.
 I wouldn’t expect a nuclear ship to have paintings everywhere, after all.
 Everything about it feels cold & oppressive.
 It’s a sign of a good game when you start to dread turning on the lights since you know it’ll just mean more monsters.
 And ignoring the lack of color, the graphics are stunning, especially when you light up a room & you can see the water melting down the side of the wall.
 There isn’t much in the way of music, but the sound effects keep you on edge.
 The voice-acting isn’t bad, either.

 Replay Value: Not very high.
 It’s fun the first time around, but only hardcore horror fans will play this more than once.
 I recommend renting it.
-Score: 2

 Overall Score: 3